TyphooN-/MQL5-NNFX-Risk_Management_System/MARTINGALE_SIMULATION.md

 - **$25**: **PURE SHORT** — all 18,212 hedge lots consumed.
 Equity $321K.
 Position is locked profit from here
 - **$0**: Equity **$804K** — total profit **$732K** (11.2x return on $72K)

-### PROTECT as Strategic Tool

-PROTECT (balanced close) is not just an emergency mechanism — **it serves the strategy**:

-1. **Reduces gross exposure** — fewer lots means less equity impact from spread spikes
-2. **Preserves net short ratio** — balanced close maintains the directional thesis
-3. **Better than broker intervention** — the broker would liquidate positions randomly (often closing shorts, destroying the thesis).
-PROTECT closes balanced pairs, preserving the net short structure.
-4. **Resumes trimming faster** — surviving a spread spike means the EA can continue trimming longs on the next move

-**The tradeoff:** PROTECT destroys shorts alongside longs.
-But losing shorts to survive beats losing the entire position to a broker stop-out.
-The shorts can be rebuilt; a liquidated account cannot.

-**Important:** With net-based margin, balanced close doesn't change net → doesn't change margin → doesn't directly improve ML.
-PROTECT helps by reducing gross (limiting future spread damage), not by fixing ML.
-Forward-looking TRIM (v1.420) prevents TRIM from ever cascading into PROTECT territory.

-**Dynamic sizing:** PROTECT close size is `ceil(totalHedgeLots × urgency)` where urgency = `max(1 - ML/threshold, 0.01)`.
-Scales to any position size — no tuning needed.

-**Constraints:**
-- PROTECT at 60% gives 10% buffer above 50% margin call (widened after 5 spread-spike events)
-- Hard floor at 10% — below this, broker handles stop-out, EA intervention only makes it worse

 ### Overnight Safety

 With forward-looking TRIM (v1.420), ML stays at 66% during active trimming.
 Overnight safety depends on **spread tolerance** (equity / gross), not ML: